modeset/-deprecated-utensils/app/assets/components/pill/readme.md

 `.nav` class for layout.
 Add `.nav .pill` to a `ul` or `ol` element.

-To utilize a drop dead simple version of hiding and showing content, add the `data-bindable="togglable-group"` along with a `data-related` target and `href` attributes pointing to the related targets panel.
+To utilize a drop dead simple version of hiding and showing content, add the `data-bindable="tab"` along with an `href` attributes pointing to the related targets panel.

+See `Tab` for more information.

 ```sass
 @import utensils/components/pill/pill